 Note: The higher the value, the more likely people are to make a large purchase.

-- More worry about debt: The share of consumers who expect to have less debt after the next six months is slightly lower (-0.9%) in January 2023 compared to last year.
+- Weakening debt-reduction confidence: The share of consumers who expect to have less debt after the next six months is about 3% lower in May 2023 compared to last year.

 Will you have more or less debt in 6 months?